Farkas de Boldogfa: Farkas de Boldogfa

-The youngest son of Mihály Farkas and Éva Péter de Ságod was János Farkas de Boldogfa (†1724), who became a jurist and also had lands in Andráshida, Boldogfa and Alibánfa.
-He occupied the office of chief magistrate of the district of Zalaegerszeg between 1712 and 1721, and he was the first one who used the Nobiliary particle "de Boldogfa" after the royal donation of the land on 22 March 1716 granted by Charles VI, Holy Roman Emperor, who was also the King of Hungary.
+The youngest son of Mihály Farkas and Éva Péter de Ságod was János Farkas de Boldogfa (d.1724), who became a jurist and had lands in Andráshida, Boldogfa and Alibánfa.
+He occupied the office of chief magistrate of the district of Zalaegerszeg between 1712 and 1721, and he was the first one who used the nobiliary particle "de Boldogfa".
 János Farkas de Boldogfa married Dorottya Sidy de Sid (1693–1775), the daughter of Mihály Sidy de Sid (fl.
-1672–1711), vicecaptain of the castle of Egervár, landowner and the noble lady Maria Terjék de Szenterzsébet (fl.
+1672–1711), landowner and vice-captain of the castle of Egervár, and the noblewoman Maria Terjék de Szenterzsébet (fl.
 1688–1692).
 The only son of János Farkas and Dorottya Sidy was Ferenc Farkas de Boldogfa (1713–1770), also a renowned jurist in Zala county.
-A part of the states he received from his father's patrimony, he also inherited states in Teskánd and Salomvár from his mother's side.
-Ferenc Farkas held the office of vice-ispán of the county of Zala (alispán of Zala) between 1761 and 1769, and also was one of the wealthiest landlords in the Zala county during Empress Maria Theresa's era, having through all his lands in total 70 families of serfs.
-His fortune increased considerably with the marriage with lady Anna Mária Rosty de Barkócz (1722–1784), who was the daughter of László Rosty de Barkócz, chief magistrate (főszolgabíró) of the Vas county and Mária Csapody de Zalalövő.
+Aside from the states he received from his father's patrimony, he also inherited states in Teskánd and Salomvár from his mother's side.
+Ferenc Farkas held the office of vice-ispán (alispán) of the county of Zala between 1761 and 1769, and was one of the wealthiest landlords in the Zala county during Empress Maria Theresa's era, having in total 70 families of serfs throughout his lands.
+His fortune increased considerably with his marriage to lady Anna Mária Rosty de Barkócz (1722–1784), who was the daughter of László Rosty de Barkócz, chief magistrate (főszolgabíró) of Vas county and Mária Csapody de Zalalövő.
 Her maternal grandparents were István Csapody de Zalalövő (fl.
-1663–1702), captain of the fortress of Zalalövő, landowner and Zsófia Perneszy de Osztopán (fl.
+1663–1702), landowner and captain of the fortress of Zalalövő, and Zsófia Perneszy de Osztopán (fl.
 1651–1702), member of the ancient Hungarian noble family Perneszy de Osztopán.
 The illustrious noble family Rosty de Barkócz was well known, wealthy and took part in the politics and arts in the last centuries.
 Ferenc Farkas de Boldogfa inherited several states in Zala through his wife which originally belonged during the Medieval Times to the ancient and prestigious families Pogány de Cséb, Perneszy de Osztopán, Batthyány, and Both de Bajna, all ancestors of the noble lady Anna Rosty de Barkócz.
 After the War of the Austrian Succession began, in 1741 the Hungarian nobility assisted in fight Maria Theresa of Austria: Ferenc Farkas helped in the coordination of the Hungarian noblemen's organization within the county of Zala for this occasion.
 Ferenc Farkas de Boldogfa refurbished and expanded the Roman Catholic church of Zalaboldogfa also donating constantly to the local parish; he also built the Roman Catholic family burial chapel in his state of on Zélpuszta, also located in the county of Zala.
-Ferenc Farkas de Boldogfa's brother in law was Ferenc Rosty de Barkócz (1718–1790), royal counselor of Queen Maria Theresa, vice-ispán of the Vas county (alispán of Vas), and a wealthy landowner (Ferenc Rosty was the great grandfather of Pál Rosty de Barkócz and also of Ágnes Rosty de Barkócz, who was the mother of the baron Loránd Eötvös).
+Ferenc Farkas de Boldogfa's brother in law was Ferenc Rosty de Barkócz (1718–1790), royal counselor of Queen Maria Theresa, vice-ispán of the Vas county, and a wealthy landowner (Ferenc Rosty was the great-grandfather of Pál Rosty de Barkócz and also of Ágnes Rosty de Barkócz, who was the mother of the baron Loránd Eötvös).